Yongle-Fu/nrf-device-lister-js/README.md

 The project comes with automated integration tests in the `test` directory.
 In order to run the basic tests, the following devices must be connected to the PC:
-* JLink devices
 * Nordic USB devices

 In order to run the full tests, e.g. on the build server, the following device must be connected to the PC together with environment variables set (see below):
-* a nRF52840 development kit attached to the PC on both JLink port and CDC ACM port
+* a nRF52840 development kit attached to the PC on CDC ACM port

 #### Environment Variables

 The following environment variables need to be set to specify certain devices for the tests.
-* NRF52840_DK_JLINK_SERIAL_NUMBER
 * NRF52840_DK_USB_SERIAL_NUMBER

 To run the tests: